cylc/cylc-admin/docs/meetings/vc-4-apr-2019-summary.md

 New name for server program and repository: "cylc-flow", `cylc-flow.rc` (Sadie)

-**ACTION: PR Template needed** including description for change log.
+**ACTION: PR Template needed** including description for change log. - DONE

 **ACTION: Oliver to put up a PR to do the test battery (minimally at first) with pytest.**